BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

   often bosses will equip/drop their unique loot.
 The default is "guaranteed," which is what the Better Loot mod does in "Lootsplosion," but you can scale that back all the way to the stock values.

+* **Add More Shields to Early-Game Enemies**: By default, in Normal mode, enemies in the early-to-mid game (apart from the very first intro level) generally don't have shields, which would make shield acquisition difficult with this mod.
+Selecting this option (which is enabled by default) will give most early-game Scavs and Darksiders the possibility of spawning with a shield (though the shield chances will be less than they would be in TVHM or UVHM).

 * **Stalker Shield Behavior**: In the default configuration, Stalkers behave just like they always have in BL2: they have a shield, but it's not a "real"